 1952: Cora Brown becomes Michigan's first Black woman elected to state senator

-Cora Brown’s successful 1952 campaign made her the first Black woman in the U.S. elected to a state Senate seat.
-She served as Michigan State Senator through 1956, advocating on health issues, public utilities, and welfare.
-She became the special associate general counsel of the U.S. Post Office in 1957.
+Cora Brown's successful 1952 campaign made her the first Black woman in the U.S. elected to a state Senate seat.
+She served as Michigan state senator through 1956, advocating health issues, public utilities, and welfare.
+She became the special associate general counsel of the Post Office in 1957.

 1953: Ralph Ellison wins the National Book Award for 'Invisible Man'

 The narrator of Ralph Ellison's timeless classic is an unnamed Black man who reflects on all the ways he is not seen by society at large.
 "Invisible Man" delves into many of the everyday issues facing Black men in the first half of the 20th century, from identity politics and Black nationalism to race policies and ideas about individuality.
 It has been reported that Hulu has plans to turn the novel into a scripted series, in large part because of the continued relevance of the work.

 1954: Davis et al. v. the St. Louis Housing Authority ends racial discrimination in St. Louis Housing Authority

 Frankie Muse Freeman served as lead attorney in the landmark Davis et al. v. the St. Louis Housing Authority case that effectively stopped segregation in St. Louis public housing.
 Years later, Freeman led a task force to end segregation in St. Louis public schools.

 Local Black American students of Morgan State College teamed up with the Committee on Racial Equality to stage a series of sit-in protests to desegregate the local lunch counter at Read's Drug Store in Baltimore, Maryland.
 The peaceful, five-day protest was a success—after losing significant business, the drug store vowed to serve all customers.